 - Simulation and training

-A feature of many USVs is their ability to navigate round obstacles autonomously.
+A feature of many unmanned boats is their ability to navigate round obstacles autonomously.
 While the position of stationary objects such as land and buoys may be known ahead of deployment, the dynamic position of other ships and vehicles must be sensed as the USV moves.
 Radar is fundamental to detecting potential obstacles at significant ranges.
 Extracting and tracking targets from radar video is a core competence of Cambridge Pixel.

 Many USV applications require the ability to send radar video, track data and camera video back from the USV to a "mothership", via a wireless link.
 The link between the USV and mothership may typically be a low bandwidth microwave or satellite connection, presenting a significant challenge for reliable data sending.
 Cambridge Pixel has software modules that allow the best use to be made of the available bandwidth.